Charles Busby (architect): Books published

 In 1808 Busby published his first book called 'A Series of Designs for Villas and Country Houses adapted with Economy to the Comforts and to the Elegancies of Modern Life.
-In the preface to this book Busby attacked the fashion for Egyptian architecture: "Of all the vanities which a sickly fashion has produced, the Egyptian style in modern Archi-tecture appears the most absurb".
+In the preface to this book Busby attacked the fashion for Egyptian architecture: "Of all the vanities which a sickly fashion has produced, the Egyptian style in modern Archi-tecture appears the most absurd".
 He preferred the simplicity of Greek architecture.

 In 1810 Busby's second book was published.
-It was called 'A Collection of Designs for Modern Embellishments suitable to Parlours and Dining Rooms, Folding Doors, Chimney Pieces Etc".
+It was called 'A Collection of Designs for Modern Embellishments suitable to Parlours and Dining Rooms, Folding Doors, Chimney Pieces Etc.".

 America

-Between 1817-19 Busby lived and studied in North America.
+Between 1817 and 1819 Busby lived and studied in North America.
 He visited New York in 1818 and in June an article that he had written was published in the American Monthly Magazine and later published in New York as a separate pamphlet.
 In this he wrote of his admiration for the Brooklyn ferry boat, which had led him to study paddle-steamer propulsion in water.
 In June 1818 he experimented with a boat 80 feet long and 14 feet wide.

 Busby also visited Massachusetts, Connecticut, New Jersey, Pennsylvania, Maryland and Virginia.
 He made drawings of State Penitentiaries in these cities and proposed to publish a volume with descriptions but this never appeared.
 There is no record of him designing any buildings while in America.